surifirstpin/biplus_documentation/docs/Visualization.md

 Analysis section creates an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds.
 The query result and visualization configuration are seen together when you run the query, So that users can see the data and picture together for better understanding.

-## Getting Started With Visualization.
+## Getting Started ith Visualization.

 **I.** Click on **Charts** tab to configure visualization option for the result obtained.